tymedina100/patch-files/van-29-release-readiness-checklist.md

 Acceptance criterion: remaining blockers must be separate Linear issues.

-Current status: **not satisfied.** No actual issue IDs/links were found in Linear for the unresolved blockers.
+Current status: **not satisfied.** No actual issue IDs/links were found in Linear for the unresolved blockers after round 3 searches.

 This coding agent has read-only Linear access.
 It can verify whether issues exist, but it cannot create or edit them.
 PM/release owner must create or link the issues below, then paste the IDs/URLs here.